 Maybe you suffered an injury this season that kept you inactive for a while, maybe you lost to several opponents that you know you are better than.
-None of this matters at this point.
+None of that matters at this point!
 In fact, the only thing that matters and will directly effect your postseason success is the way that you interpret these events (injuries, losses, illness, etc.).

-Lets take two who wrestlers who suffered similar losses to opponents they “should have” beat.
+Lets take two wrestlers who suffered similar losses to opponents they “should have” beat.
 One wrestler interprets this loss as a sign that they are not improving and that they are in a “funk”.
 The other wrestler views this loss as the best thing that could happen to them.
 They learn a technical lesson from the match, they use it as motivation, it helps them focus, and so on.
-Logan Stieber is a good example of this.
-After he lost a match earlier this season, he said that the loss is the best thing that could have happened to him.
-Since then he has dominated every opponent he has faced.
+Zahid Valencia is a good example of this.
+After he lost a match early last season to Mark Hall, he used that as fuel and it was probably the best thing that could have happened to him.
+Zahid came back to end his season by beating Hall for an NCAA title.

-Lets look at two wrestlers who were sidelined with injuries for a few weeks/months during the season.
+Let’s look at two wrestlers who were sidelined with injuries for a few weeks/months during the season.
 One wrestler interprets this injury as huge setback.
 “I lost too much time, my shoulder is holding me back, I will never be healthy again” and so on.
 Maybe they self handicap and use this as an excuse for the rest of the season.
-Another wrestler looks at the injury and “time off” as the best thing that happened to them.
-They say things like, “I really benefited from the time off, that was a well needed break, I got to fully recover and grow stronger, this injury allowed me to step back and add perspective to my career, I am a better wrestler because of the injury"
+Another wrestler looks at the injury and “time off” as the best thing that could of happened to them.
+They say things like, “I really benefited from the time off, that was a well needed break, I got to fully recover and grow stronger, this injury allowed me to step back and add perspective to my career, I’m a better wrestler because of the injury.”

 If you believe a loss or an injury made you better or stronger, then it probably did or will.
 Conversely, if you think a loss or an injury is going to hold you back or hurt your performance, than it probably will.
 Injuries, losses, and other “setbacks” are only negatives if you view them as such.